-What is an MPAN number?
+What is an Meter Point Administration Number(MPAN) number?

-Where to find your MPAN
+Where to find your MPAN?

-Your MPAN will start with an ‘S’ (hence S number) and will be 21 digits long although you’ll only need to take down the last 12 or 13 digits which are the distributor ID, meter point ID number and the check digit.
-One point to note is, your MPAN number is different from your Meter Serial Number (MSN), which you can find on the meter itself, and your customer reference number which is usually printed on your bill.
+Your MPAN Meter Point Administration Number will start with an ‘S’ (hence S number) and will be 21 digits long, although you’ll only need to take down the last 12 or 13 digits which are the distributor ID, meter point ID number and the check digit often found on the bottom row.

 Find your MPAN online

+We understand your meter installation may have been in the 1990s and stickers may have faded.
 You can access your MPAN number online on the UK Power website.
 You’ll need to enter your address and take down the number of your regional distributor which, you can also find on the site.

 Why you need your MPAN